parsaeisa/Notes/Software engineering/readme.md

 |-------|-----------------|-----------------|-----------------|
 |  ali  |     45          |     4500        |     450         |

-If a new object is added , you need a new migration and your database would crash .
+If a new object is added , you need a new migration and your database would be crushed .
 Thus you need to change the structure of your tables , you can convert it to the structure below :

 | char  |      object       | count   |